-There is no contract or the contract is void or revocable.
-The definitions of void contracts and revocable contracts in PRC Contract Laws can be found in Section II.
-To seek the defence that the contract is revocable, a party shall request the court or an arbitration institution to first revoke the contract.
-The right to revoke a contract shall be extinguished if the party fails to exercise their right within one year from the date the cause for revocation is known or shall be known.
+- There is no contract or the contract is void or revocable: the definitions of void contracts and revocable contracts in the Civil Code can be found in Section II.
+To seek the defence that the contract is revocable, a party must request the court or an arbitration institution to first revoke the contract.
+The right to revoke a contract must be exercised within a certain time limit, which varies according to the circumstances.

-The limitation period has expired.
-The limitation of action for commercial contract litigation is three years in China.
-The Civil Code provides a four-year limitation period for litigation or arbitration due to disputes over contracts of international goods sales and import and export of technology.16 A limitation of action shall run from the date when an obligee knows or should have known that his or her rights have been infringed and who the obligor is.17
+- The limitation period has expired: the limitation of action for commercial contract litigation is three years in China.
+The Civil Code provides a four-year limitation period for litigation or arbitration owing to disputes over contracts of international goods sales and the import and export of technology.16 A limitation of action runs from the date when an obligee knows or should have known that his or her rights have been infringed and the identity of the obligor.17

-The Civil Code also provides that where there is a significant change in the basic conditions of the contract that could not be foreseen by the parties at the time of conclusion of the contract and is not a commercial risk, continuing to perform is manifestly unfair to one party.
-If the adversely affected party fails to renegotiate the contract with the other within a reasonable period, this party may request a court or an arbitration to modify or terminate the contract.
+- Renegotiation: the Civil Code provides that in cases where there is a significant change in the basic conditions of the contract that could not have been foreseen by the parties at the time of conclusion of the contract and that is not a commercial risk, continuing to perform is manifestly unfair to one party.
+If the adversely affected party fails to renegotiate the contract with the other within a reasonable period, the party may request a court or arbitration to modify or terminate the contract.

-The obligations of both parties shall be performed simultaneously.
-Where both parties have obligations towards each other and there is no order of priority in respect of the performance, the parties shall perform the obligations simultaneously.
-One party has the right to reject the other party's request for performance before the other party's performance, or if the other party's performance does not comply with the terms of the contract.
+- The obligations of both parties shall be performed simultaneously: where both parties have obligations towards each other and there is no order of priority in respect of performance, the parties shall perform the obligations simultaneously.
+One party has the right to reject the other party's request for performance before the other party's performance, or the other party's performance if it does not comply with the terms of the contract.

-The party who shall perform its obligations first has not rendered the performance.
-Where both parties have obligations towards each other and there is an order of priority in respect of the performance, if the party who shall perform its obligations first (the former) has not rendered the performance, the other party has the right to reject the former's request for performance.
+- The party who performed its obligations first has not rendered the performance: where both parties have obligations towards each other and there is an order of priority in respect of performance, if the party who must perform its obligations first (the former) has not rendered the performance, the other party has the right to reject the former's request for performance.
 If the former's performance does not comply with the terms of the contract, the other party has the right to reject the corresponding request for performance.

-The defence of unease.
-The party who shall perform its obligations first may suspend the performance if there is conclusive evidence that the other party falls under any of the following circumstances: (1) the other party's business conditions are seriously deteriorating; (2) the other party has transferred its property and taken out its capital secretly to evade debts; (3) the other party loses its business creditworthiness; or (4) other circumstances showing that the other party loses or will possibly lose its capability to perform its obligations.
-If a party suspends their performance without conclusive evidence, they shall be liable for breach of contract.
+- The defence of unease: the party who shall perform its obligations first may suspend the performance if there is conclusive evidence that the other party falls under any of the following circumstances: (1) the other party's business conditions are seriously deteriorating; (2) the other party has transferred its property and taken out its capital secretly to evade debts; (3) the other party has lost its business creditworthiness; or (4) there are other circumstances that show that the other party has lost or will possibly lose its capability to perform its obligations.
+If a party suspends its performance without conclusive evidence, it shall be liable for breach of contract.

 Fraud, misrepresentation and other claims

-Where a party to a contract fails to perform the contractual obligations or the performance does not comply with the terms of the contract, the party shall bear liabilities for breach of contract, such as continuing its performance of the obligations, taking remedial measures or compensation for losses.
-If it falls into the situations of revocable contracts or terminable contracts, one party can also request to revoke or terminate the contract.
+Where a party to a contract fails to perform the contractual obligations or the performance does not comply with the terms of the contract, the party bears liability for breach of contract, such as continuing its performance of the obligations, taking remedial measures or compensation for losses.
+If the contract is revocable or terminable, a party can request to revoke or terminate the contract.

 i Continue to perform